babylon882004/ipupdate/README.md

 # ipupdate
-For update the lastest and fastest yizhihongxin shadowsocks server ip
+For update the lastest and fastest yizhihongxing shadowsocks server ip